 Green Light Laser Prostatectomy

-Green light laser prostatectomy is a revolutionary new, minimally invasive treatment of an enlarged prostate.
+Green light laser prostatectomy is a minimally invasive treatment of an enlarged prostate.
 Unlike more traditional methods of treatment, there will be no problems with erections.

-The central portion of the prostate is vapourised using a powerful laser, allowing the urine to pass through the prostate more easily and improving the urinary flow.
-A better flow allows the bladder to store more urine and reduce urinary frequency.
+The central portion of the prostate is vapourised using a powerful laser, allowing the urine to pass through the prostate more easily and improving flow.
+A better flow allows the bladder to store more urine and reduces the need to pee frequently.

 The fibre is introduced via a telescope down the penis under a general or a spinal anaesthetic and a catheter to drain the bladder is often required post-operatively for a short period.